Disadvantages of Mediation: Everything You Need to Know

 Disadvantages of Mediation

-Mediation has several disadvantages of which you should be aware.
+Mediation has several disadvantages of which you should be aware of.
 First and foremost, it is very rare that the complete truth of an issue is revealed during mediation.
 On the other hand, in a court case, attorneys will have the ability to procure evidence and call witnesses, which is not available in mediation.
 In addition, courts are set up so that both parties in a case will be treated fairly.
 While this is also a goal in mediation, equitable treatment can be hard to achieve in certain circumstances.

 Another disadvantage of mediation is that there are no formal rules for the process.
 If you don't employ a skilled mediator, this lack of formal rules can often result in an impasse.
 Mediation also relies on the cooperation of both parties.
 If the parties involved in mediation aren't able to compromise, the process can end in failure.